What is the difference between shareholders and directors?

 Substantial company transactions in which directors have a personal interest

-Some things, such as the appointment of additional directors, can be done by the board or the general meeting.
+Some things, such as the appointment of additional directors, can be done either by the board or by the general meeting.

 If the directors are actually or potentially in breach of their fiduciary duties, a resolution in general meeting, properly passed, may be used to authorise a transaction or give the company's consent to a profit or interest of the director.